Due to forecasted storms, free sand for sandbags is now available at eight City of Phoenix parks.

 - Web accessibility compliance and digital inclusion

-- Expanding multilingual captioning and translation services
+- Expanding captioning services

 - Accessible restrooms, showers, and ramps at Safe Outdoor Space, Navigation Center, and Washington Shelter